nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo mechanism is facilitated by `SerializableTempAddressBookStorage`.
-It extends `TempAddressBookStorage` an interface and is stored and managed at `StorageManager` as `tempAddressBookStorage`.
+It extends the `TempAddressBookStorage` interface and is stored and managed at `StorageManager` as `tempAddressBookStorage`.

-This mechanism will store previous states of CinnamonBun when a modification or change is made to the data in temporary files.
+This mechanism will store the previous states of CinnamonBun in temporary files when a modification or change is made to the data.
-When users type the `undo` command, the latest state stored will be restored.
+When users type the `undo` command, the latest stored state will be restored.

 Additionally, it implements the follow operations which are exposed in the `Storage` interface:
 - `SerializableTempAddressBookStorage#getTempAddressBookFilepath()` --- Gets the file path of where the temporary files are stored.
-- `SerializableTempAddressBookStorage#addNewTempAddressBookFile()` --- Saves the state of CinnamonBun and keep track of the version.
+- `SerializableTempAddressBookStorage#addNewTempAddressBookFile()` --- Saves the current state of CinnamonBun and keep track of the version.
 - `SerializableTempAddressBookStorage#popTempAddressFileData()` --- Gets the latest state of CinnamonBun stored in `SerializableTempAddressBookStorage`.

 ![Undo activity diagram](images/TemporaryAddressBookStorage.png)